-WF_24 Narrative Include an explanation of how the indicators for adverse impacts are taken into account Ostrum AM takes PAIs into account on several levels, as described in the methodology that appears on the Ostrum AM website https://www.ostrum.com/en/ourcsr-and-esg-publications and summarised below: 1.
-Quantitative measurement of PAIs Each PAI (mandatory and optional) is calculated using data supplied by the data provider MSCI ESG Research for each issuer and aggregated at portfolio level.
-2. ESG and Human Rights indicators and ESG ratings supplied by an external data provider Ostrum AM takes into account PAIs corresponding to indicators monitored by the portfolio by integrating them into its rating methodology or establishing a fund-specific investment restriction.
-For example, the Fund's carbon intensity is monitored and must be below the carbon intensity of the filtered investment universe.

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+- 1. Quantitative measurement of PAIs Each PAI (mandatory and optional) is calculated using data supplied by the data provider MSCI ESG Research for each issuer and aggregated at portfolio level. - 2.
+ESG and Human Rights indicators and ESG ratings supplied by an external data provider Ostrum Asset Management takes into account PAIs corresponding to indicators monitored by the portfolio by integrating them into its rating methodology or establishing a fund-specific investment restriction.
+For example, the Fund's carbon intensity is monitored and must be lower than that of its filtered investment universe. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details:

-WF 25 Narrative Include an explanation The Fund does not invest in private issuers and only on the alignment with applies Ostrum AM's exclusion policy concerning the OFCD Guidelines blacklisted states (exclusion of countries with strategic for Multinational Enterprises and the UN deficiencies in their anti-money laundering and anti-Guiding Principles on terrorist financing systems).
-Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organization on Fundamental Principles and Rights at Work and the International Bill of Human Rights
+The Fund does not invest in private issuers and only applies Ostrum Asset Management's exclusion policy concerning blacklisted states (exclusion of countries with strategic deficiencies in their anti-money laundering and anti-terrorist financing systems).